Invicta Sedan 10 Wood Burner Review – Read Our Invicta Stoves Review

-This is a review of the Invicta Sedan 10 Wood Burning Stove which we purchased from Meteor Products Ltd of Taunton – http://www.logburners-uk.co.uk/ – in December 2015.
+This an Invicta Sedan 10 Wood Burning Stove Review.
+We purchased this from Meteor Products Ltd of Taunton – in December 2015.

 We purchased this expecting an easy process.
 Sadly we didn’t get that.

-Most of the winter, for which of course we purchased the wood burner, we were unable to use it.
+Most of the winter, for which of course we purchased the wood burner, we were unable to use the wood burner.

 Things started well.
 The Invicta Woodburner was delivered, although Meteor Products Ltd failed to provide any manual or fixing instructions.
 Despite this, our fitter was able to put it all together and deliver us a wood burning stove that was working before Christmas.